 But most importantly, the myths that were formed about them.

-So my intention here is to set things straight for those that are looking to improve their health with homeopathy but are wary of using the Banerji Protocols because of what they may read online.
+So my intention here is to set things straight for those who are looking to improve their health with homeopathy but are wary of using the Banerji Protocols because of what they may read online.

-I would like to dispel some circulating myths about this methodology in homeopathy and encourage everyone to use them, including homeopaths.
+I want to dispel some circulating myths about this methodology in homeopathy and encourage everyone to use them, including homeopaths.

 Nevertheless, the Banerji Protocols are part of a process that needs to be monitored for changes and adjustments like any other homeopathic methodology.